 During the investigation, you and the Charging Party will be asked to provide information.
 Your investigator will evaluate the information submitted to determine whether unlawful discrimination has taken place.
 You may be asked to:

 - submit a statement of position.
 This is your opportunity to tell your side of the story and you should take advantage of it.
+For more information for effective position statements, please read here.

 - respond to a Request for Information (RFI).
 The RFI may ask you to submit copies of personnel policies, Charging Party's personnel files, the personnel files of other individuals and other relevant information.